Aliases for CAMKK2 Gene

 - Calcium/Calmodulin-Dependent Protein Kinase Kinase 2 3 4

 Previous GeneCards Identifiers for CAMKK2 Gene

 The product of this gene belongs to the Serine/Threonine protein kinase family, and to the Ca(2+)/calmodulin-dependent protein kinase subfamily.
 The major isoform of this gene plays a role in the calcium/calmodulin-dependent (CaM) kinase cascade by phosphorylating the downstream kinases CaMK1 and CaMK4.
 Protein products of this gene also phosphorylate AMP-activated protein kinase (AMPK).
 This gene has its strongest expression in the brain and influences signalling cascades involved with learning and memory, neuronal differentiation and migration, neurite outgrowth, and synapse formation.
 Alternative splicing results in multiple transcript variants encoding distinct isoforms.
 The identified isoforms differ in their ability to undergo autophosphorylation and to phosphorylate downstream kinases. [provided by RefSeq, Jul 2012]

 GeneCards Summary for CAMKK2 Gene

 CAMKK2 (Calcium/Calmodulin Dependent Protein Kinase Kinase 2) is a Protein Coding gene.
-Diseases associated with CAMKK2 include Parkinson Disease, Late-Onset.
-Among its related pathways are Oxytocin signaling pathway and Autophagy - animal.
+Among its related pathways are Neuroscience and Immune response Function of MEF2 in T lymphocytes.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein kinase activity.
 An important paralog of this gene is CAMKK1.